Automobile

 As cooling is vital in an engine to absorb hotness, the oil cooler is a device that is used to take care of that.
 Oil cooling is the use of engine oil as a coolant to remove excessive heat from internal combustion engines.

-Keeping engine components at their normal working temperatures improves performance and extend service life.
-There should be serious consideration on the oil cooler, though professionals in the field focus on cooling various drivetrain components.
+Keeping engine components at their normal working temperatures improves performance and extends service life.
+There should be serious consideration of the oil cooler, though professionals in the field focus on cooling various drivetrain components.

 oil cooler functions